thomasvdj/pysizeunfolder/README.md

 At a later stage I may consider uploading it to Pypi.
 This package depends on Numpy, Scipy, Cython and KDEpy, these are installed automatically.

 ## Code examples: Random sections of polygons
 To highlight some of the functionalities of this library we present some code snippets.
-All of the examples below can also be found in the examples folder.
+All of the examples below can be found in more detail in the examples folder.
 The following imports are used throughout the examples:
 ```
 import pysizeunfolder as pu
 import numpy as np